socialgorithm/ultimate-ttt-py/README.rst

 |Travis| |PyPI| |Coverage|

-This repo contains a sample player and game engine for our `Ultimate TicTacToe`_ hackathon.
+This repo contains a sample player and game engine for our `Ultimate TicTacToe`_ workshop.

 Welcome!
 ========